 Each part is then broken down into the excuses, behaviors, and skills you need to get over, embrace, and acquire to help you achieve your big, scary dreams.
 She also includes an introduction and conclusion to help ease you in and clean up the loose ends.

 It is one thing to have dreams, it is another thing to actually take the time and lay out the plan to achieve them.
 Ms. Hollis puts forth a lot of “What ifs…” to get you thinking about making the leap.
-And once she gets around to Part III, helps by giving you a strategy to make those dreams a reality without setting an expiration date for those dreams.
+And once she gets around to Part III, it helps by giving you a strategy to make those dreams a reality without setting an expiration date for those dreams.

 …it never went as fast as I wanted it to, and if I had given up because I hadn’t achieved my goal by a certain date, I wouldn’t have achieved any of the things…